Combinatorial description of the cohomology of the affine flag variety: Introduction

-For other applications, we obtain Murnaghan-Nakayama rules both for affine Schubert polynomials and affine Stanley symmetric functions.
-We also provide a marking-free definition of $k$-Schur functions in terms of power sum symmetric functions $p_m$ using $k$-strong-ribbon tableaux.
-Note that the definition of $k$-Schur functions using strong strips depends on markings, which was one of the major obstacles defining strong strips as elements in the affine FK algebra.
-Bandlow, Schilling, Zabrocki studied the $k$-weak-ribbons, called $k$-ribbons in \cite{BSZ10}, to describe the MN rule for the $k$-Schur functions. $k$-strong-ribbons are combinatorial objects dual to $k$-weak-ribbons, since $k$-weak-ribbons give the MN rule for $k$-Schur functions and $k$-strong-ribbons give a MN rule for affine Stanley symmetric functions.
-We also define $k$-strong-ribbon tableaux from Murnaghan-Nakayama elements to provide a new formula of $k$-Schur functions.
-This formula gives the character table of the representation of the symmetric group whose Frobenius characteristic is the $k$-Schur function.\\
+There are some direct applications of Murnaghan-Nakayama rule for the affine Schubert polynomials.
+By Theorem \ref{restriction}, we also obtain Murnaghan-Nakayama rule for affine Stanley symmetric functions and by a duality, we write $k$-Schur functions in terms of power sum symmetric functions using $k$-strong-ribbon tableaux.
+This expansion gives the character table of the representation of the symmetric group whose Frobenius characteristic is the $k$-Schur function.
+Bandlow, Schilling, Zabrocki studied $k$-weak-ribbons, called $k$-ribbons in \cite{BSZ10}, to describe the MN rule for the $k$-Schur functions. $k$-strong-ribbons are combinatorial objects dual to $k$-weak-ribbons, since $k$-weak-ribbons give the MN rule for $k$-Schur functions and $k$-strong-ribbons give a MN rule for affine Stanley symmetric functions.\\

-There are a lot of potential generalizations and applications of the affine FK algebra.
-Basically, any generalization of the Fomin-Kirillov algebra can be applied to the affine FK algebra.
-For example, as the Fomin-Kirillov algebra can be generalized to its equivariant, quantum, K-theory version, one may expect that the affine FK algebra can be generalized in a similar way.\\

-The Fomin-Kirillov algebra also has generalizations related with classical Coxeter groups \cite{KM03}.
-Kirillov and Maeno defined the bracket algebra and Dunkl elements so that the subalgebra generated by Dunkl elements is canonically isomorphic to the coinvariant algebra of the classical Coxeter groups and $I_2(m)$.
-Note that the infinite relation (d) defining the affine FK algebra is an analogue of the quadratic relations defining the bracket algebra.
-Due to this similarity, there is a possibility that the work of Kirillov and Maeno can be generalized to arbitrary infinite Coxeter groups, by combining the theory of the affine FK algebra and the bracket algebra. \\

-It would be very interesting to relate the affine FK algebra with the affine Grothendieck polynomials defined by Kashiwara and Shimozono \cite{KS09}, which are certain rational functions that represent the Schubert classes in the $K$-theory of the affine flag variety up to localization.
-There is also a chance that the affine FK algebra have a $t$-dependent version that connects with $t$-dependent affine Schubert calculus.
-Defining $t$-dependent affine Schubert polynomials generalizing $t$-dependent affine Schur functions \cite{DM14} and relating them with branching of $t$-dependent $k$-Schur functions \cite{LLMS13} is one research direction.\\